ArPiRobot/arpirobot.github.io/docs/guide/custom/quadencoder.md

     ![](../../img/qasm_v1_step3.png){: style="height:400px"}

 4. Use hot glue to attach the two photo interrupters in the slots on the mounting plate.
-Then, glue the leads of both 100 ohm resistors together.
+Then, solder the leads of both 100 ohm resistors together.

     ![](../../img/qasm_v1_step4.png){: style="height:400px"}